Veterans Crisis Line: Dial 988, then press 1 · Text 838255 · VeteransCrisisLine.net

 Substance Use Disorder Treatment

 Veterans in VA SUD treatment programs are typically tested periodically as part of treatment monitoring.
 The purpose is therapeutic — tracking abstinence or use patterns to inform treatment, not punishing veterans.
 The VA's contingency management program, operating at 100+ VA medical centers, specifically uses drug screen results as the basis for evidence-based reinforcement of abstinence (veterans earn prizes or vouchers for verified abstinence).
+VA SUD programs also offer Motivational Enhancement Therapy (MET) for cannabis use disorder — a brief, non-confrontational counseling approach (typically 2–4 sessions) that helps the veteran resolve ambivalence about reducing or stopping use.
+MET is voluntary, does not require abstinence to enroll, and is offered alongside Cognitive Behavioral Therapy and contingency management.

 Mental Health Clinical Decisions